dandrews14/gymRL/README.md

-# gymRL
-An attempt at solving OpenAI's Gym environments using RL
+# An attempt at solving all of OpenAI's Gym environments using RL

+- Insert directory navigation

+- Insert list of algorithms used

+- Add documents on each RL algorithm